Psychologists

 Simon Bazett is a Registered Psychologist who practices in the clinic and school settings.
 Mr. Bazett specializes in the assessment of children and adolescents with developmental, learning, behavioural and emotional challenges.
 He has extensive training and experience in diagnosing Learning Disabilities, Intellectual Disabilities, Attention Deficit Disorders and Autism Spectrum Disorder.
 Mr Bazett also supervises and trains UBC School Psychology Interns and is involved in coordinating, planning and running the BC Association of School Psychologist Annual Conference.

-Dr. Gelareh Karimiha is a Registered Psychologist specializing in child and adolescent clinical psychology.
-She provides assessment and therapy for children and youth who are struggling with a range of anxiety disorders (e.g., obsessive-compulsive disorder (OCD), social anxiety, generalized worry, school refusal etc.) as well as depression and behavioural disorders.
-She also provides ADHD – and psychoeducational assessments.
-Gelareh has experience with a number of evidence-based approaches to treatment including cognitive behavioural therapy, dialectical behaviour therapy, interpersonal therapy and behavioural parent training.
+Dr. Gelareh Karimiha is a Licensed Psychologist specializing in child and adolescent clinical psychology.
+She provides psychoeducational and ADHD assessments, and therapy for children and youth who have mood and anxiety disorders (e.g., depression, obsessive-compulsive disorder, social anxiety, generalized anxiety, school anxiety).
+She provides parenting support for families of children with ADHD and other behavioural challenges.
+She also supports children and youth with autism spectrum disorder, providing therapy for anxiety, emotion regulation and social challenges, as well as parenting support.
+Dr. Karimiha has experience with a number of evidence-based approaches to treatment including cognitive behavioural therapy, exposure with response prevention, dialectical behaviour therapy, interpersonal therapy and behavioural parent training.
 She has also co-facilitated a number of groups, including groups for children and teens with anxiety, groups for parents of children with OCD and a psychoeducational group for youth with somatization.

 Dr. Johnston works with children, adolescents, adults, and families providing evidence-based treatment and assessment within a strengths-based, developmental framework.
 Although her primary therapeutic approach is Cognitive Behaviour Therapy (CBT), she has a strong behavioural background, and also integrates aspects of ACT, DBT, family-systems, and attachment-based approaches.
 She has experience working with a wide variety of mental health challenges including anxiety, depression, obsessive-compulsive disorders, as well as social, attentional, emotional, learning, and behavioural challenges.
 In addition, Dr. Johnston has over 20 years of experience working with people with autism spectrum disorder and their families.
 She is passionate about working collaboratively with clients to improve quality of life, meet personal goals, promote mental health and wellbeing, as well as proactively manage challenging behaviours.